vib-singlecell-nf/vsn-pipelines/docs/features.rst

 If ``aio`` used, the following additional params are required:

-- ``cellMetaDataFilePath`` is a file path pointing to a single TSV file (with header) with at least 2 columns: a column containing all the cell IDs and an annotation column.
+- ``cellMetaDataFilePath`` is a file path pointing to a single .tsv file (with header) with at least 2 columns: a column containing all the cell IDs and an annotation column.
 - ``indexColumnName`` is the column name from ``cellMetaDataFilePath`` containing the cell IDs information.
 This column **can** have unique values; if it's not the case, it's important that the combination of the values from the ``indexColumnName`` and the ``sampleColumnName`` are unique.
 - ``sampleColumnName`` is the column name from ``cellMetaDataFilePath`` containing the sample ID/name information.
 Make sur that the values from this column match the samples IDs inferred from the data files.
 To know how those are inferred, please read the `Input Data Formats`_ section.